LRS4/witcher-monsters-api/README.md

 Disclaimer: This app is for learning purposes, the contents and references in relation to The Witcher 3: The Wild Hunt are not my own, they belong to CD Projekt Red.
+The image URLs are from [witcher.fandom.com](https://witcher.fandom.com/wiki/The_Witcher_3_bestiary) which is licensed under the Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA).

 The entry point for the application is within the `/src/main/java/MonstersApplication.java` file.